The separation between wolves and humans in modified landscapes

 Coloradans get to vote on wolf reinstatement

-Last August, while signatures were being sought for the petition, another state-wide poll took place, conducted by Colorado State University and survey company Qualtrics, the results being released a couple of weeks after it was confirmed in January that the initiative had been placed on the ballot (35).
+Once it was accepted for circulation, signatories were sought for the initiative to get it above the threshold of 124,632 valid signatures needed for it to succeed onto the ballot (33).
+It received 215,370 signatories by last December, and within the six-month time limit, of which 139,333 were deemed to be valid, and so it was confirmed in early January that it would be put to a vote of the people of Colorado this November when congressional elections take place.
+While signatures were being sought, another state-wide poll took place last August, conducted by Colorado State University and survey company Qualtrics, the results being released a couple of weeks after it was confirmed in January that the initiative had been placed on the ballot (38).
 It was found that 84% of Coloradans would vote in favour of gray wolf reintroduction with 16% voting against.
 Voting intentions were similar across the different regions of Colorado: 84.9% of sampled respondents in the Front Range, 79.8% on the Western Slope, and 79.3% on the Eastern Plains would vote yes.
 The proportion that would vote yes was also similar among residents in cities, towns, or rural areas.
 There was 58% support for compensation of landowners for loss of livestock caused by a wolf using state hunting and fishing license income, but this dropped to 42% if the compensation came from state tax revenue.
 It’s worth reading the open-ended responses received when asked whether wolves would have a positive impact on their life.
 These were grouped under a range of themes, from a balancing the ecosystem; the opportunity to observe wolves; having an emotional connection; that there was a moral argument for reinstatement; that they would control other animals that come into conflict with humans; that they had an existence value; that they would increase wildlife diversity; that wolf reintroduction would increase environmental learning and care; and that wolf reintroduction would enhance Colorado State Pride – “It would increase the wildness of Colorado”.
 You can read the responses to negative reactions for yourself, hackneyed as they are.

 Barriers to voluntary wolf migration into Colorado